vincentbernat/dashkiosk/README.md

 DashKiosk is a solution to manage dashboards on multiple screens.
 It come as three components:

- 1. A _receiver_ that run in a browser attached to each screen and will display the requested dashboards.
+ 1. A _receiver_ runs in a browser attached to each screen and will display the requested dashboards.
 The receiver is quite dumb, it contacts the server and wait for it to tell which URL to display.